arpa2/doc-pkcs11/doc/pkcs11-design.md

 We want the user to be unaware of the PKCS #11 layering, so the IdentityHub can add group memberships and by that, any keys available to the group, without the user's prior knowledge.
 Also, removal of a PKCS #11 layer for a group should not involve any user action.

 This is why we want layering for PKCS #11, even though the PKCS #11 model allows for access to multiple libraries and multiple tokens under management of each library.

+We do want users to select their authorisation identity, or at least should they be allowed to do this.
+This could be useful to "step down" to an alias or to migrate to one of their pseudonyms, so as to constrain the possibilities over the given link.
+There are a few places where this could be done: (1) based on the slot description, which should maybe mention Remote PKCS #11 instead, (2) based on the token label, which is a perfect place for a user identity, (3) in the PIN (see below).
+The token label would seem to be the best place, as that is usually selected when a Remote PKCS #11 library is setup in an application.  **TODO:** It also occurs in the `pkcs11:` URI scheme, which may or may not turn out to be helpful.

 We want the user to have software installed for access over Remote PKCS #11, and access the public keys as part of their Single Sign-On through Kerberos.
 The service used will be `pkcs11/host.name@REALM`, which is to be configured as part of the Remote PKCS #11 setup.